CloudLabs-MOC/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 1. In Visual Studio Code, expand the **02-cognitive-security** folder and the **C-Sharp** folder.

-1. Right-click the **keyvault-client** folder and open an integrated terminal.
+1. Right-click the **keyvault-client** folder and **Open in Integrated Terminal**.
 Then install the packages you will need to use Azure Key Vault and the Text Analytics API in your Azure AI services resource by running the appropriate command for your language preference:

     **C#**